UCC-Library/UCC-Library-DigiPres/README.md

 #### Summary

-The purpose of this bash script is to generate the md5 checksum manifest file for each and every file for a given directory of interest and store all the checksum results in a single file.
+The purpose of this bash script is to generate the md5 checksum manifest file for each and every file for a given directory and store all the checksum results in a single file.
 An optional parameter "sidecar" could be passed while calling the script of execution with which the log file and manifest file is stored right beside the directory on which the script will work on.
 If sidecar isn't passed the logs and checksum file are stored in logs and manifest folder respectively.

 #### Output